-It is important to clean a mailing list – whether it is Getresponse or whatever autoresponder you are working with – once in a while.
+Cleaning a mailing list is important.
+Whether it is Getresponse or whatever autoresponder you are working with – you need to do it once in a while.
 It helps to keep your deliverability, open rates and click rates high and at the same time reduces spam complaints and bounce rates.

 Also it will keep your monthly fees down, as most autoresponder companies will charge a fee depending on the amount of subscribers.